kaseyvee/kaseyvee/README.md

 - reviewing python 🐍
 - learning typescript 📄
 - update portfolio website with works in progress 🛠
-- brandMe.io: a template generator to provide users with an eye-catching photo/banner with recognizable, classic, and iconic brand designs
+- brandMe.io: a template generator to provide users with a way to give a quick blurb about themselves with an eye-catching photo/banner using recognizable, classic, and iconic brand designs (just like my github readme banner)
   - look into the legality of this LOL

 ## don't be shy stalk me 🌝: